 Customizability

 Some entry level systems will only allow you to make automatic adjustments without much insight into the process.
-That’s fine for the average person who is just looking to improve their monitors out-of-the-box experience, but short in high-end professional settings.
+That’s fine for the average person who is just looking to improve their monitors out-of-the-box experience, but falls short in high-end professional settings.
 That’s especially true if you’re doing custom printing work or doing work in less-than-optimal conditions.

 FAQs